-It is also possible to fill the gaps in the data for all the stations in batch by clicking on the button Fill All.
-The parameters for the gap filling process will then be kept the same for all the stations.
+It is also possible to run this procedure in batch mode if you want to fill the gaps in several station datasets at a time by clicking on the Fill All button.
+However, parameters for the gap filling process will then be the same for all stations.